eonx-com/payment-gateway-frontend-checksums/README.md

 # Payment Gateway - Checksums

-Registry of file hashes taken for each published version of the Payment Gateway JS SDK [Eoneo JS SDK v2](https://github.com/eonx-com/eoneo-js-sdk-v2/).
+Registry of file hashes taken for each published version of the [Eoneo JS SDK v2](https://github.com/eonx-com/eoneo-js-sdk-v2/).

 ## Description

-This repository is a registry for file hashes, generated for each version of the JS SDK. a version.json file, this file is used as a source of truth for the Checksum Lambda.
+This repository is a registry of file hashes that are generated for each version of [Eoneo JS SDK v2](https://github.com/eonx-com/eoneo-js-sdk-v2/)

-For each new version of [Eoneo JS SDK v2](https://github.com/eonx-com/eoneo-js-sdk-v2/) that is published, a branch and pull-request will be created against this repo.
+For each version of [Eoneo JS SDK v2](https://github.com/eonx-com/eoneo-js-sdk-v2/) that is published, a branch and pull-request will be created against this repo.

 - Branches and pull-requests are using the following naming; `RELEASE/{VERSION}` e.g. `RELEASE/1.12.0`